1. Introduction

 To create a stub for a POST call, we use the WireMock.post() method.
 A few things are different here from the GET stub we did in the previous section:

-• We’re not using equalTo to match on the request body, since it would do an exact String comparison.
-Instead, we’ll use equalToJson which does a more lenient comparison on JSON equivalence.
+equalToto match on the request body, since it would do an exact String comparison.
+Instead, we’ll useequalToJsonwhich does a more lenient comparison on JSON equivalence.
 This means that extra spaces or newlines in places where they are not significant will not break the test, nor will a different order of the fields.
-This way our test is more robust, without compromizing on correctness.
+This way our test is more robust, without compromizing on correctness. - We’re stubbing our

 Some REST services will return the resource that was created by a POST call as the response body of that POST call.
 If that is the case, you should include a withBody in the stub.
 You can then specify the (JSON) representation that the real REST service would be sending back — and you would include a withHeader as will to indicate the content type of the response body, e.g. application/json.